hendrtd/comp-2210/docs/modules/m2/exam/practice.md

 # PRACTICE Exam 1

-This practice exam provides similar questions presented in the same environment as the real exam.
+This practice exam provides questions similar to those that will appear in the real exam.
 The following instructions are exactly the same as those for the real exam.
 You are encouraged to observe all the rules (even though they are not enforced on practice exams) so you can prepare under the same conditions as in the real exam.

 ---